Jumaane Williams: 2022 gubernatorial campaign

 On September 28, 2021, Williams announced the formation of an exploratory committee to seek the Democratic nomination for governor in 2022.
 On November 16, 2021, Williams formally announced his bid for governor.
-Williams finished second in the June 2022 Democratic primary, losing to Governor Kathy Hochul by a wide margin.
+His campaign "failed to gain much momentum" in advance of the primary, lagging far behind Governor Kathy Hochul in fundraising.
+Though Williams was "careful not to blame his campaign woes on it," he admitted that his wife's recent cancer diagnosis and the premature birth of his daughter three months prior had "curtailed his campaigning."
+Williams finished second in the June 2022 Democratic primary, losing to Hochul by a wide margin.
 While Williams initially received the support of the Working Families Party, the party dropped him from the ballot and endorsed Hochul following the June primary.